ashutoshmjain/gita/src/mathuraLanding.md

 ---

 As early scribes discovered the written word; Mathura had witnessed the wisdom flow through distortion free recital (of `mantras`) - from one generation to next.
 The method, however, was losing its utility in handling growing body of information.
-In all probability, the transcription techniques were developed to safeguard the neolithic[^neo] insights - mining, agriculture, botany, medicine, metallurgy, and astrology among others - but the written word was limited to a chosen few. `Mahabharta` was the first fully scribed historical narrative that captured public imagination.
+In all probability, the transcription [^transcription] techniques were developed to safeguard the neolithic[^neo] insights - mining, agriculture, botany, medicine, metallurgy, and astrology among others - but the written word was limited to a chosen few. `Mahabharta` was the first fully scribed historical narrative that captured public imagination.
 It was primary catalyst in mass-adoption of written word.
 It was unveiled here at Mathura - in a series of eighteen `Parvas` (events) each marking release of a book.

 The legend says the epic was too big to scribe for humans!
 Thus, the poet - `Krishna Dwaipayana` sought `Ganesa` - the elephant god.
 As in cover photo, `Ganesa` has an elephant head.
 In Hindu mythology, he is the embodiment of supreme intelligence[^agi].
 Like Egyptian god Thoth, `Ganesa` is deity of wisdom, knowledge, magic, art, and science.
 Incidentally, both of them are depicted to have non-human heads !